unification-com/testnet/README.md

 TestNet upgrades will occur when it is required to test new functinality.
 TestNet upgrade instructions will be made available for those running nodes on TestNet.

+### v8 - v9 upgrade

+No change, reset of genesis file for debugging.

 ### v7 - v8 upgrade

 There is no upgrade for v7 to v8